ElazarK/content-docs/scripts/NetWitnessSAListIncidents.md

 ---
 id: netwitness-sa-list-incidents
-title: Netwitness SA List Incidents
+title: NetWitness SA List Incidents
 ---

 Lists NetWitness SA incidents.
 Filtering and sorting the list is also supported (see optional arguments).